Pages

 This was the lesson Sparky chose to teach Winston this morning.

 He couldn't believe his eyes.
-He was stopped in his tracks and simply stood and watched her, until she decided that she was clean enough and he had learned that cats do what cats want, when they want, and puppies count for nothing.
+He was stopped in his tracks and simply stood and watched her, until she decided that she was clean enough and he learned that cats do what cats want, when they want, and puppies count for nothing.

 Millie decided that she preferred to have the fence between her and the puppy, but she had a wash too.